This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Step Inside Santa Maria dell’Ammiraglio

-When you buy your ticket to visit Santa Maria dell’Ammiraglio, you can pay one price or a slightly higher one – the slightly higher price gains you a greatly discounted entry to many other churches in Palermo.
+When you buy your ticket to visit Santa Maria dell’Ammiraglio, you can pay one price or a slightly higher one – the slightly higher price gives you a greatly discounted entry to many other churches in Palermo.

 Visit the Church of San Cataldo